Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security/Shared-Signing.md

 Shared Signing lets a document owner send a PDF to multiple registered users for signing.
 Each participant reviews the document, applies their signature, and submits it back.
 The owner tracks progress and finalizes the document once all signatures are collected.

 Shared Signing builds on storage.
 With the **local** storage provider it needs **no license** - just turn on `security.enableLogin`, `storage.enabled`, and `storage.signing.enabled`.
-The managed certificate options (Personal and Server certificates) require a Pro/Enterprise license; without one, participants sign by uploading their own certificate (P12/PKCS12 or JKS).
+The managed certificate options (Personal and Server certificates) require a Pro/Enterprise license; without one, participants sign by uploading their own certificate (P12/PKCS12, JKS or PEM).
 The **database** and **s3** storage providers also require a Pro/Enterprise license.
 See [Modes](../../Modes-and-Licensing.md) for details.

 ---

 ## What You Can Do

 - **Invite multiple signers** -- add registered users as participants to a signing session
-- **Flexible signing options** -- participants can use the server certificate, their personal certificate, or upload their own (P12, JKS, PEM)
+- **Flexible signing options** -- participants can use the server certificate, their personal certificate, or upload their own (P12/PFX, JKS or PEM)
 - **Handwritten signatures** -- participants can draw, type, or upload a wet signature overlay and place it on any page
 - **Track progress** -- see who has signed, viewed, or declined in real time
 - **Summary page** -- optionally append a page to the final PDF listing all signers, timestamps, and details
-- **Data cleanup** -- sensitive signature and certificate data is automatically cleared from the server after finalization
+- **Finalization cleanup** -- uploaded certificate files, their passwords and stored wet-signature images are removed from the server

 ---